serina-yam/profile/content/cebu/day8/index.md

 - Cebu
 ---

 I was absent in the afternoon.
-I was more tired today because yesterday's fatigue has built up.

-I was bored since I had a sick. so I googled how to improve my English.
-I bought an audiobook and kindle of Arazin.

-I was absent in the afternoon.
 I was more tired today because yesterday's fatigue had built up.